Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: Simulation results

-The simulation test involves designing speed profiles for the PV, using the NGSIM data set as a representation of real-world driving scenarios.
-These profiles cover a duration of six minutes with a sampling rate of $0.1$s.
-A stochastic test including random HDVs is selected to verify the adaptability of the system in predicting different human driver behaviors.
+The test speed profile for the PV spans six minutes with a sampling rate of $0.1$s, using the NGSIM data set as to represent real-world driving scenarios.
+A stochastic test including random HDVs is selected to verify the adaptability of our approach in predicting different human driver behaviors.
 To ensure a thorough and representative test of human driving diversity, we select a range of time headways from the time headway distribution shown in Fig. \ref{fig_Distribution}.
-The primary focus is on time headways in the range of $T\in [0.5,2.9]$s \cite{wang2022adaptive}, which we divide into 12 equally spaced groups with an interval of $0.2$s.
+The primary focus is on time headways in the range of $T_{gap} \in [0.5,2.9]$s \cite{wang2023adaptive}, divided into 12 equally spaced groups with a $0.2$s interval.
 Then, we randomly select two distinct human drivers (i.e., two random IDM headway parameters) from each group to create a test set that accurately reflects the majority of human driving behaviors.
 To represent almost all possible human driving behaviors, we consider all combinations of the test set, resulting in 576 scenarios.
-To examine the adaptability of PA-DeePC, we apply the overall simulation stage pipeline outlined in Algorithm \ref{algorithm} to each combination.
+Then, we apply the overall simulation stage pipeline outlined in Algorithm \ref{algorithm} to each combination.

-To provide a fair comparison, we establish a baseline by implementing the OVM-based adaptive cruising control (ACC) algorithm with two identical parameter sets.
-Specifically, we set $\alpha = 0.8$ and $\beta = 0.5$ as well as $\alpha = 0.5$ and $\beta = 0.8$ in \cite{zheng2020smoothing,jin2016optimal}.
-The parameter $\alpha$ of OVM represents the sensitivity of drivers to the deviation between the current velocity and the desired velocity dependent on spacing, while the parameter $\beta$ characterizes how drivers react to the difference between the velocities of the ego vehicle and the preceding vehicle.
-Details of OVM can refer to \cite{jin2016optimal, zheng2020smoothing}.
-The simulations are executed using MATLAB R2022a on a Windows 11 PC with a processing speed of 3.8GHz and 32GB of RAM.
+To provide a fair comparison, we establish two baselines, one implementing the PA-DeePC with a conventional optimization framework, where the weighting parameters for reference ($\Vert y_{k} - r\Vert^2_{Q}$) are the same as those in \cite{wang2023deep} ($Q_{v} = 1, Q_{s} =0.5$); another one implementing the OVM-based adaptive cruising control (ACC) algorithm with two identical parameter sets.
+Specifically, we set $\alpha = 0.8,\beta = 0.5$ as an aggressive human driver, and $\alpha = 0.5,\beta = 0.8$ as a mild human driver \cite{zheng2020smoothing}.
+The simulations are executed in MATLAB R2022b on a Windows 11 PC with a 3.8GHz processor and 32GB of RAM.